escapingnetwork/atomcam_tools/README.md

 This repo intends to gather workarounds to extend the product features which are disabled by the vendor.

 Highest priority would be to enable RTSP or RTC-to-RTSP.

+### Thanks

+This repo couldn't be possible without the work and contribution of @mnakada @gtxaspec @federoitman